This learning unit is not open to incoming exchange students!

 Evaluation methods

-• Evaluation of individual and group participation during the year, based for instance (non-exhaustive) on the follow-up by the person from the teaching team delegated to follow up the group (15%).
+- Evaluation of individual and group participation during the year, based on the follow-up by the person from the teaching staff delegated to follow up the group (15%).

 Participation in all teaching activities is compulsory.
 The non-submission of a project will result in an absence rating.
 There is no exam.